GLOBAL SPORTS PD HIGH PERFORMANCE SUMMIT

 All sessions are either produced live or before the summit commences.
-All session recordings will be made available on the event platform for participants to watch on the event day or once the summit has concluded.
+All session recordings are available on the event platform.

-Each attendee will receive a Certificate of Attendance, together with a letter outlining your participation and the sessions and topics covered during the program.
+Each attendee received a Certificate of Attendance, together with a letter outlining your participation and the sessions and topics covered during the program.

 Option to submit anonymous questions prior to each session or during live webinars.

-This year’s summit is free to register via our Eventbrite page.
+This year’s summit was free to register via our Eventbrite page.